GNU-Ymir/Documentations/en/primitives/types.md

 takes either an integer value or a range value as parameter.
 If a range value is given, a second slice that borrows a section of the first is created.
-For now, the step of the range does not affect the borrowing of the array.
-A contribution can be made here.
+For now, the step of the range does not affect the borrowing of the array. *Contribution* can be made here.
 On the other hand if an integer value **`i`** is given as parameter, the value at the index **`i`** is returned.